lucthev/serialize-element/README.md

 Where `Serialize.types.*` is a number.
 Currently, only `<code>`, `<a>`, and various italic and bold types (elements, like `<b>`, `<strong>`, etc, but also other elements with, say, `style="font-weight: bold"`) are supported.
 If you need to support a broader range of inline elements, adding support is trivial.

-__NOTE__: as of v2, Serialize use getters and setters to automagically update the `length` property of a serialization when its text is changed.
-Be careful when manually updating the `length` property; in most cases, there should be no reason to do so.
-See [below][compat] for notes about browser support.
+__Note__: Serialize use getters and setters to automagically update the `length` property of a serialization when its text is changed; in most cases, there should be no reason to set the length of a serialization.

 ### Serialize#addMarkup( markup )